Identity Management Trends in PCI Compliance Survey Findings

 A surprising tidbit that came from this survey is that more than a quarter of respondents are less driven specifically by compliance of industry regulation and more driven to make sure they have the best security available in place.
 This is a positive trend as often times security investments had been relegated to the minimalist checklist of what was required to have 'good enough' security.
 This confirms the anecdotal evidence that companies are increasingly becoming more aware of the potential damage to their public image and are determined not to be in the headlines for the wrong reasons.

-For the full Executive Summary of the report, click here, and for the press release, click here.
+For the full Executive Summary of the report, click here.

 How's your PCI DSS compliance coming along?